Temmie-Flakes/Simple_Text_Summarizer/README.md

 - put large amounts of text in the text box -[OR]-drag and drop text files
     - (if there is a text file inserted it will disregard anything in the text box.)
 - scroll to the bottom and hit generate.

+yes i know code is jank. ill polish it later